Natalie Anderson (actress)

 Natalie Jane Anderson (born 24 October 1981) is an English actress, singer and television presenter who is known for her roles as Stella Davenport in the medical drama The Royal from 2005 to 2008 and Alicia Metcalfe in the ITV soap opera Emmerdale from 2010 to 2015.
 She also played the role of Nessarose in the London production Wicked from May 2009 to March 2010.
-In 2015, she began appearing on the ITV talk shows This Morning and Loose Women on a recurring basis; Anderson also portrayed the role of Lexi Calder in the Channel 4 soap opera Hollyoaks from 2021 to 2022.
+In 2015, she began appearing on the ITV talk shows This Morning and Loose Women on a recurring basis; Anderson also played Lexi Calder in the Channel 4 soap opera Hollyoaks from 2021 to 2022.
 In 2021, she played the role of Maryanne Borden in Liam Neeson action thriller Memory.
 In 2023, Anderson took guest roles in Happy Valley and Boiling Point and appeared on stage at Hull Truck Theatre as Kayla in Anna Jordan’s two hander play Pop Music.
 In 2024, Anderson played Claire Walker in the Netflix adaptation of Harlan Coben’s thriller “Fool Me Once”.